*DISCLOSURE - This post may contain affiliate links however, I will never recommend anything that I do not believe in and/or use myself.

 Owen generally won’t nurse to sleep anymore so when he’s done I just rock him for a few minutes, then kiss him and lay him down in his crib.

-I also give him his favorite giraffe that he can’t sleep without(I did a review you can check out here).
+I also give him his favorite giraffe that he can’t sleep without.
 Finally, I cover him up with his blanket and leave the room.

 YOU CAN DO IT!

 Okay so maybe my routine doesn’t always go as planned.
 There are times where my kids are too grouchy to listen to a story or maybe they want two songs, but getting some type of ritual in place will help you tremendously with getting your kids to go to sleep.
 They will know when it is time to wind down and you will also have a set time for yourself and your spouse at night.
 Whatever you do always make sure that it works for your family because every family is different.

 Do you know someone who is struggling to create a successful bedtime routine for their children?If so, Pass it along!